lavanyagarg112/react-web-forum/README.md

 # Thread Talk - Web Forum Project

-Note: the website is currently down.
-The link will still work, but take a few minutes to become active!

 Hi everyone!
 This is my first full stack web development project using the following -
 - React with Typescript for the frontend
 - Ruby on Rails API using PostgreSQL for the backend